Charter for Change

 The launch marked a starting block for change, which our charity hopes will lead to many more disabled people being active for life.

 Disabled people should have every opportunity to be as active as non-disabled people.
 Almost one fifth of the population is disabled.
-Physical activity can make a fundamental difference to disabled people’s quality of life, it can increase independence and benefit our economy and yet disabled people's activity levels remain low.
+Activity can make a fundamental difference to disabled people’s quality of life.
+It can increase independence and benefit our economy and yet disabled people's activity levels remain low.

 We are calling upon those involved in providing opportunities and supporting disabled people to commit their support to the Charter.